 ACTIVITIES AT THE CLUB

 There are more than 40 scheduled recovery related meetings a week.
 To see a complete calendar, please visit our Meetingspage.
 On many of the major holidays, the Club provides a large “family” dinner for those who might not have family to visit for the holidays.
-Starting in 2013, the Club will host a Sober St. Patricks Day (R) event.
+In 2013, the Club was one of two in the United States to host a Sober St. Patricks Day (R) event.
 For more information regarding the founding event please visit www.soberstpatricksday.org.

-The Recovery Resource Center will open in the spring of 2013.
-This Center will be located in the Club in what is currently called the Board Office.
+The Recovery Resource Center opened in the spring of 2013.
 There is ample room to stock books, DVDs, CDs, tapes and other types of resource information on all types of recovery.
-These would include Rational Recovery, SMART Recovery, 12 Steps, etc. This room will eventually house 4 computer stations, and 1 printer.
+These include Rational Recovery, SMART Recovery, 12 Steps, etc. This room will eventually house 4 computer stations, and 1 printer.
 The purpose of The Recovery Resource Room is to provide the community with an atmosphere of anonymity and confidentiality to do research on substance abuse and addiction.
 While the negative stigma of the disease has somewhat diminished, there are still those that pass undue judgment.
 When marketed correctly, this program could help those looking for answers and provide those just coming out of treatment a connection to the recovery community of Casper.

 A future opportunity for the 12-24 Club is a Community Outreach program.
 This program would provide numerous occasions for us to collaborate with other Government, private and not for profit organizations.
 There are a couple of ways this can be done.
 Firstly, I propose that we partner with the Substance Abuse Treatment Providers group and the Casper Police Department to offer monthly or quarterly presentations on different topics relating to substance abuse and addiction.
 These presentations would be open to the public for those that are interested in gaining more knowledge on the topic.
 In collaboration with probation/parole, Casper Police Department, and Drug Court, first time offenders could be mandated to attend these presentations as part of their rehabilitation.
 It may be possible to catch those first and second time offenders early and prevent them from getting involved in substance abuse and addiction any deeper.
 These presentations would have to be held at a time when the Club does not have 12 Step meetings scheduled in order to maintain those attendees anonymity.
 Secondly, I propose the 12-24 Club serve as a Community Liaison to groups, schools, and other entities to those in Recovery.
 As we that have been involved in the Recovery community know, it takes one alcoholic to speak to, and reach out to, another alcoholic before anything can be changed.
 Through our relationship with this recovery community, we can build a base of volunteers, called the 12-24 Corp.
 Service In Action, that are interested in sharing their story and would be willing to go out and speak to groups of people.
 Examples of groups that would be interested include REACH High, DARE programs, and the Transitions learning Center.

-The Board of Directors (consisting of four officer positions and 15, at most, at-large board members) meets on the third Tuesday of every month.
+The Board of Directors (consisting of four officer positions and 15, at most, at-large board members) meets on the fourth Tuesday of every month.
 The board represents many facets of our community.

 Staff-- The Club employs four full-time positions; Executive Director, Kitchen Manager, Office Manager and Program Director.
 We also employ six part-time kitchen personnel and 2 part-time “caretakers” who handle cleaning and maintenance tasks.
 (At present, several employees work as few as 6-10 hours per week to accommodate their school schedules, family responsibilities or health limitations.)